nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _resources_: Javascript and CSS resources that must be loaded before the bootstrap method is invoked
  * _sharedResources_: Optional.
 Same as _resources_ but a shared resource with a given name is only loaded once, even if multiple Portal Apps declare it.
     This is useful if apps want to share vendor libraries or styles or such.
+    Here you can find a demo how to use the *Webpack* *DllPlugin* together with this feature: [Mashroom Demo Shared DLL](https://github.com/nonblocking/mashroom-demo-shared-dll)
  * _defaultConfig_: The default config that can be overwritten in the Mashroom config file
      * _resourcesRoot_: The root path for app resources such as Javascript files and images.
 This can be a local file path or a http, https or ftp URI.
      * _defaultRestrictViewToRoles_: Optional default list of roles that have the VIEW permission if not set via Admin App.